History & Staff

 Frank Geib, Assistant Funeral Director/Ambassador

 a native of Leavenworth.
 He served in the US Army during the Korean Conflict.
 Upon returning to Leavenworth he began a career with the Government retiring from the US Army Combined Arms and the Combat Development at Ft.
 Leavenworth, KS as a Mangagment Analyst in January 1988.
 Three months later he began a new and different career as a member of the Entertainment staff with the Royal Viking Cruise Line for six years.
 In May of 1994 he began working at the Barnett-Larkin-Brown Funeral Home, now Belden-Larkin Funeral Home, in both capacities as a part-time and full-time employee.
-He has been a member of the Carriage Services Corporation Team since it's inception, Mar 31, 1997, and has been associated with the firm since 1994.
+Frank has been affiliated with the funeral home since 1994.
 Frank has worked in a variety of different positions, from Administrative Specialist, After-Care Coordinator, Family Services Coordinator, Assistant Funeral Director and as a Pre-Arrangement Counselor.
 Frank is married to Gini and they have 2 grown children.